djgreen25/211008-tech-interview/README.md

 # Technical Interview 10/08/21

+## Overview

+Clone this repo and make your changes how you see fit.
+Submit changes via pull requests to `main` in this repo.

+## Checksums

+Write a Markdown file called `checksums.md` answering the following question:

+> What are checksums and what are they useful for?

+__Submit your changes via a pull request to this repository.__

+## Debugging

+Write a Markdown file called `debugging.md` answering the following question:

+> How would you go about locating the cause of a stack overflow or watchdog timer reset?

+__Submit your changes via a pull request to this repository.__

 ## Fun with bits

 In this repo you'll find [./flip_bits.c](./flip_bits.c).
 This file contains 3 sets of tests for functions that need to be defined.
 Each function has to do with bit manipulation of a data buffer.
 Each function's return value should be of type `STATUS_CODE`.